TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 Result B: Style of all character prompts that you need and whatever else you want.
 An awesome prompt with quality tags and stuff

+##Wildcards
+You can select any Styles that you want with Wildcard-dropdown and the script will automatically apply one of the randomly into the prompt.
+If you have Dropdown-mode enabled in Extension setting, the same style can only be used once per process.
+When script chooses a style it automatically removes that style from other wildcards.
+Wildcard uses same section and inject -functionalities as Live Edits.

 Recommended!
-If you wan't more space for the UI, I recommend using "Insert Tool after..."´-options with "neg_prompt_row" as value.
+If you want more space for the UI, I recommend using "Insert Tool after..."´-options with "neg_prompt_row" as value.
 This will put the UI under the main prompt boxes.
 Additionally I recommend setting User Interface>UI Alternatives>Prompt Layout to "Compact".
 This way Gallery/Result Image i will be right below the Generate-Button, reducing need to scroll.